CCI-Tools/cate-desktop/README.md

             ...

 The only development tool initially required to build cate-desktop is the latest version [Node.js](https://nodejs.org/).
-After installing Node.js, we use its Package Manager `npm` to install all other required project dependencies.
+After installing Node.js, we use its package manager `npm` to install all other package dependencies.

-Next step is to install all `cate-desktop` package dependencies using Node.js' package manager tool `npm`:

     $ npm install